by David A. Woodbury

 See, the problem is compromise, which is assumed to be a virtue in politics.
 The word, bipartisanship, is spoken with reverence by pontificating congresspeople.
 It works like this: The Democrats think that every household needs a pig.
 A pig takes care of your garbage, it’s companionable, unlike a Chevrolet, you can compost its waste, and in really hard times, you can eat it.
 The Republicans think that every household needs a Chevrolet.
 It gets you places, it’s economical to run, unlike a pig, it comes in attractive colors, and in a pinch you can sit inside it to get out of the rain.

 When Congress compromises, what we get is a Pigrolet — a beast that can’t coordinate the feet on the front with the wheels on the back.
 It belches foul fumes while rejecting its special gasoline/garbage blend, (concocted by scientists who reached a consensus), and it bites you when you poke around for the hood latch.
 Never mind that the cost of a Pigrolet is orders of magnitude greater than that of a mere Chevrolet; Congress is puffed with pride in assuring that everyone has benefited by its new solution to a problem nobody had, and look how many jobs it has created!
+(Jobs in other countries, mostly.
+But lawyers in this country will benefit from the litigation that is sure to follow.)
 Once everyone in America has a Pigrolet and realizes what a piece of shit it is, what do we do?
 We send the same dolts back to Congress for another term and eagerly await the next product of bipartisan compromise.

 Democrats and Republicans need to stop identifying our problems for us.
 And — here is the simple change — I think they need to stop compromising.
 I think the party in power in Congress — (never mind which party the President belongs to; most Presidents are mere catalysts for compromise) — should get everything it wants.
 The people should get exactly what they voted for.
 That’s the quickest, and probably the only, way the voters are going to realize what they’ve done by sending certain promise-makers to Washington.
 Either everyone gets a pig, or everyone gets a Chevrolet, or everyone gets neither, (the best deal of all).